Skip to main content

 Yes, coffin nails are used in protection.
 One needn't cower from evil — it’s about having your own heavy artillery.
 One old-school protection bottle calls for pins, red pepper, sulfur, and a coffin nail soaked in urine.
 It’s buried at the corner of the property to prevent enemies from throwing spells your way.
 The logic here isn’t fluffy — it’s “if you bring trouble to my door, I’ll send worse back.”
 Another personal favorite is a coffin nail exposed to the rising sun, then polished till it shines: this is carried for protection from all violence.

 You don’t need to be theatrical.
-If you’ve got a spell calling for a coffin nail, just use it like any other fixed object: dress it if needed (with oil, smoke, or spit), charge it with your intent, and place it accordingly.
+If you’ve got a spell calling for a coffin nail, just use it like any other fixed object: dress it if needed, and place it accordingly.
 Some traditions have you speak to it, some don’t.
-You can soak them in graveyard dirt water, oil them, or heat them before use — depends on what you’re trying to do.
+You can soak them in graveyard dirt, water; oil them, or heat them before use — depends on what you’re trying to do.

 Don’t worry about cleansing before or after unless you have a reason to.
 You wouldn’t wash your hammer after every job.
 If a nail’s going into something hot and dirty, let it stay dirty.